cagrimmett/apple_photos_analysis/README.md

 This Python script splits the time strings and counts how many are AM vs PM, then uses [matplotlib](http://matplotlib.org) to make a pie chart out of the resulting data.
 This chart is saved to the `img` folder.
 This script also uses [regex](http://www.regular-expressions.info) to find and count the number of times a photo was taken within a given hour block and makes a bar chart out of the resulting data.

 ### locations/locations.html
 This HTML file takes `photo_locations.csv` and plots the lat, long on a map of the US with [D3.js](http://d3js.org).
 The `us.json` file in that folder enables the D3.js script to draw the state boundaries.
+This is shown in Safari and served by Python's SimpleHTTPServer to avoid cross origin issues.
+If you are trying to preview the file by itself outside of the AppleScript workflow and can't see the map, open Terminal.app, `cd` to the `locations` folder in this repo, and run `python -m SimpleHTTPServer`.
+This file will then be available at [http://localhost:8000/locations.html](http://localhost:8000/locations.html).

 ## Assumptions and possible issues
 - My photos in Photos.app come from a few different iPhones, so my processing of the metadata certainly works for that, but I don't have access to different kinds of phones, so I can't guarantee that metadata from other types of phones will pass.
 If you want to help me test this, get in touch!